Thushar-Sreenivas/create-react-boilerplate/README.md

-## Create a React boilderplate
+## Create a React Boilerplate

 There is a story of a hungry man who went begging for food.
 One provided him fish and other taught him to fish.
 Sometimes it is better to provide means to earn food rather than giving food.
 Okay, it depends of how hungry they are and how difficult is the way to earn food.
-Here I am providing you both, boilderplate and way to create boilderplate.
+Here I am providing you both, boilerplate and way to create boilerplate.

-So why a way to create boilderplate.
-With ready made boilerplates you may face the following:
+So why a way to create boilerplate.
+With ready made boilerplate you may face the following:
 - Not all the boilerplate features are required
 - Some packages are outdated
 - You don't what is happening

 So that is the reason why this article provides the steps to create a boilerplate, rather than a boilerplate.

-The boilderplate main to have the following
+The boilerplate main to have the following
 1. Styling
 2. Routing
 3. Lazy Loading of pages